gestone/UW-CSE-Data-Parser/README.md

   Here is an example of a single quarter graph with the grade distribution of grades of CSE Autumn 2013.
   ![Here is an example](https://raw.githubusercontent.com/gestone/UW-CSE-Data-Parser/master/CSSampleGraphs/cse142autumn2013graph.png)

   Here is an example of a scatterplot created from two consecutive quarters and their data.
+Note that the darker circles represent more instances of that particular grade.
   ![Here is an example](https://raw.githubusercontent.com/gestone/UW-CSE-Data-Parser/master/CSSampleGraphs/cse142autumn2013cse143winter2014graph.png)